adaltas/node-csv/README.md

     a stringifier converting records into a CSV text.
     [![Build Status](https://secure.travis-ci.org/wdavidw/node-csv-stringify.png)][travis-csv-stringify]

+## Documentation

-The full documentation for the current version 0.4 isn't yet available other then the links to the README provided just above.
-The [official documentation][website] still cover the version 0.3.
+The full documentation for the current version 0.4 is available [here][new_doc] while the previous documentation is still available [here][old_doc].

-## Call for feedback

-The redesign is an important step forward for this package.
-A lot of sugar has been removed in favor of straightforward implementations of the Stream API into the 4 sub-packages.

-We now need your input.
-Help us with the documentation, write your impressions, and discuss additional APIs.

 ## Usage

 Installation command is `npm install csv`.

-Each module is fully compatible with the stream 2 and 3 specifications.
+Each package is fully compatible with the stream 2 and 3 specifications.
 Also, a simple callback-based API is always provided for convenience.

 ### Callback example